If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 I’m talking about important things like a limitation of legal liability language, language to protect your product or intellectual property, customer use of your product, the use of your website, and a lot more!

-Think of Terms and Conditions as a binding contract between you and your website visitors or the customers who purchase from you.
+Think of Terms and Conditions as a binding contract between you and your website visitors or the customers who purchase from you regarding the use of the services or products.

 If you are thinking about publishing a book or ebook then you’d also need a Copyright Notice and Disclaimer page in addition to your Terms and Conditions.